 - Please note, one form of government issue identification must contain a photograph, signature and birthdate

 - Failure to complete the Canadian CRC process within one week of purchasing a seat for clinical, learners will forfeit their registration and no refund will be issued

-Registration closes once all the seats are full or one month after the start of the semester to allow enough time to place all students.
+Registration closes once all the seats are full or one month after the start of the course to allow enough time to place all students.

 Current Course Schedule

 Current course schedules are available on Elevate by searching PNUR 9020 and on our home page under "Upcoming Courses".
-Please note: Start and end dates for individual placements are based on placement details as approved in HSPNet which are outside KPU's control and may not coincide with semester dates.
+Please note: Start and end dates for individual placements are dependent on facility and external health authority assigned preceptor availability as approved in HSPNet which are outside KPU's control and may not coincide with semester dates.
 This course is 400 hours in duration which is approximately +/-12 weeks depending on shift times i.e. 8 hours versus 12 hours, days only, holiday hours, etc.

 Text Books/Course Materials

 Reliable Internet access required.
-Wi-Fi technology not recommended for quiz/exams.
+Wi-Fi technology not recommended for quiz/tests.
 Online course modality may not be fully functional when utilizing iPads &/or android devices

 Drug Guidebook – one of the following:

 - Recommended: Lippincott Drug Guide (latest edition) OR